Exceedance Makes A Big Spring Statement

 He finished 13 lengths from the winner after failing to get to the front as planned.

 “We are super proud.
-We didn't expect him to give a against these quality horses,” Cattell said.
+We didn’t expect him to give a like that against these quality horses,” Cattell said.

 “We got beaten probably a quarter of the distance most thought and we know we’ve got something in the horse.
 The autumn has been what we’ve planned for.